Billionaire Profile

 In-Depth Profile

 Donald Leroy Bren was born on May 11, 1932, in Los Angeles, California.
-His father, Milton Bren, was a movie producer and real estate developer, which influenced Donald's early exposure to real estate.
-He graduated from the University of Washington with a degree in business administration and economics.
-He also served in the U.S. Marine Corps.
+His father, Milton Bren, was a naval officer, talent agent, and movie producer, and his mother, Marion Newbert, was a civic leader.
+Bren graduated from the University of Washington with a bachelor's degree in business administration and economics.
+He also served as an officer in the United States Marine Corps.

 Rise to Success